 The Committee also prepares an expenditure forecast as required for inclusion as an item in the annual budget.

 The Awards Committee meets on an “as needed” basis.

 The Budget Committee receives the anticipated financial expenditures from Officers and each Standing Committee and prepares an annual budget covering the upcoming fiscal year for the Society.
 This budget is presented at the Board of Directors meeting prior to the fiscal year it takes effect, for approval.
 The Committee makes the approved budget available to all Society members, upon request.

-The Communications and Media Committee includes the editors of The Tartan and the e-newsletter, and our electronic media Administrators.
+The Communications Committee includes the editors of The Tartan and the e-newsletter, and our electronic media Administrators.
 As the official media relations committee for the Society, the Committee is responsible for the dissemination of all Society information to the public.
 This includes, but is not limited to: feature stories, announcements, publications, and advertisements in all media – Internet, visual, print, audio etc. The Committee strives communicate accurate and current content, and to enhance the profile of the Clan MacDougall Society of North America and its two clans on the web and social media.

 The Committee has a mandate to reach out to our youth, seek their ideas and involvement, and create programs to broaden their knowledge of our heritage.